isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Ethics Guidelines for Human Biomedical Research (Download here)</p>
-<p><strong>Description:</strong> This report covers the Bioethics Advisory
+<p><strong>Description:</strong> This report explores various biomedical topics
-Committee’s exploration of various biomedical topics, culminating in the Ethics Guidelines for Human Biomedical Research.
-The guidelines serve as a comprehensive resource for researchers, ethics committees, and those seeking ethical guidance.</p>
+and culminates in the Ethics Guidelines for Human Biomedical Research, which serve as a comprehensive resource for researchers, ethics committees, and individuals seeking ethical guidance.</p>
 </td>
 </tr>
 <tr>